 On June 1, Edelman released a LinkedIn-powered study that shed light on the business-development power of thought leadership, defined as the forward-looking materials that a company produces to articulate its viewpoint on topics relevant to its industry or sector.
 Most interestingly, the study identified a persistent gap in how producers of thought leadership esteem their work product versus how their audiences do.
 It turns out, despite a desire for greater insight and quality, that thought leadership appears to do a much better job of helping a company sell its products and services than they might think.

 From the standpoint of business development, here are five of the most interesting findings from the study.
-To get exclusive, in-depth insights, be sure to subscribe to our three follow-up guides that will be distributed throughout the summer.

 Thought Leadership Helps Companies Compete Against Incumbents and Established Players